chyidl/begin-again/docs/kubernetes/k8s.md

         * Api Server: is like cluster gateway; acts as a gatekeeper for authentication
         * Scheduler: just decides on which Node new Pod should be scheduled
         * Controller manager: detect cluster state changes
-        * etcd: which is a key value store of a cluster
+        * etcd: which is a key value store of a cluster; holds the current status of any K8s component

 * Minikube and kubectl - Local Setup
     - minikube